-With so many self-discipline habits that need to develop, you may feel overwhelmed by your current inadequacies.
-Here are seven tips to help you improve your self-discipline (even if you don’t have any self-discipline habits in place yet).
+With so many self discipline habits that need to develop, you may feel overwhelmed by your current inadequacies.
+Here are seven tips to help you improve your self discipline (even if you don’t have any self discipline habits in place yet).

-1. Figure out your weaknesses and make plans to combat them.
+1. Figure out your weaknesses and make plans to combat them

+The first tip on self discipline is to find out your weakness, and how to deal with it.
 A good place to start when you’re building self-discipline is to take an honest inventory of your current skills and weaknesses.
 When you know what your weaknesses are, you can make plans to combat them.

 For example, if you know you have a habit of procrastination, you should set aside some time each day to take care of things you’d otherwise put off until the last minute.